Jorahhkhcxjkgxxgydeedfx/medical-data-visualizer/README.md

 # medical-data-visualizer
 to create this medical data visualizer pythons matplotlip, seaborn and pandas library was used.
 First i installed the libraries.
 Following steps proceeds next,.
-1.Load the Data and Explore the Dataset
+1.Load the Data and Explore the Dataset, 2.
+Create the Overweight Column, 3.
+Normalize Cholesterol and Glucose Columns, 4.
+Create the Categorical Plot,5.
+Clean the Data for the Heatmap, 6.
+Generate the Correlation Matrix and Heatmap ,7.
+Testing